 Figure 5.
-Green Belt in Stratford-on-Avon District Council
+Green Belt in Stratford-on-Avon District Council (Source: Stratford-on-Avon District Council)

-5.3 Housing presents arguably the biggest set of issues facing the parish over the next 15 years.
+- 5.3 Housing presents arguably the biggest set of issues facing the parish over the next 15 years.
 From our survey, 85% of respondents said they would support further limited infilling in Wilmcote village and 74% of respondents felt there should be no housing development on rural, open land.
-As a village in the Arden area, north of the A46, Wilmcote is situated within a significant area of the West Midlands Green Belt between Stratford and Birmingham, see Figure 5.

-5.4 Wilmcote is "washed over" by the Green Belt and existing planning policy at both national and strategic level will only permit limited infilling within the village; limited affordable housing for local community needs; and the partial or complete redevelopment of previously developed sites.
-5.5 Wilmcote parish is also important for its Green Infrastructure.
-The community response to the questionnaire (summarised in the previous section), indicates the importance of protecting existing environmental assets including Wilmcote's unique historic sites and their surroundings (92%), open views across the countryside (86%), and open views when approaching and leaving the village (75%).
+As a village in the Arden area, north of the A46, Wilmcote is situated within a significant area of the West Midlands Green Belt between Stratford and Birmingham, see Figure 5. - 5.4 Wilmcote is "washed over" by the Green Belt and existing planning policy at both national and strategic level will only permit limited infilling within the village; limited affordable housing for local community needs; and the partial or complete redevelopment of previously developed sites.

-5.6 Alongside the issue of how much housing growth there should be in Wilmcote village, a number of other housing issues were identified, including:

-- Provision of affordable housing

-- Mix of properties in terms of size of house and number of bedrooms

-- Support for conversion of existing buildings to housing

-- Replacement of existing dwellings

-- On-site car parking for at least two cars

-- Support for an increase in the number of dwellings at the three park homes sites

-- Importance of quality of housing design

-5.7 As well as housing, the community consultations highlighted a number of other issues:

-- Car parking at the station and canal - The importance of community assets such as the school and shop - A problem with speeding traffic in the parish - Strong support for protecting existing environmental assets including historic buildings and their surroundings and open views across the countryside - The importance of privacy, safety and security
+- 5.5 Wilmcote parish is also important for its Green Infrastructure.
+The community response to the questionnaire (summarised in the previous section), indicates the importance of protecting existing environmental assets including Wilmcote's unique historic sites and their surroundings (92%), open views across the countryside (86%), and open views when approaching and leaving the village (75%). - 5.6 Alongside the issue of how much housing growth there should be in Wilmcote village, a number of other housing issues were identified, including: - Provision of affordable housing - Mix of properties in terms of size of house and number of bedrooms - Support for conversion of existing buildings to housing - Replacement of existing dwellings - On-site car parking for at least two cars - Support for an increase in the number of dwellings at the three park homes sites - Importance of quality of housing design - 5.7 As well as housing, the community consultations highlighted a number of other issues: - Car parking at the station and canal - The importance of community assets such as the school and shop - A problem with speeding traffic in the parish - Strong support for protecting existing environmental assets including historic buildings and their surroundings and open views across the countryside - The importance of privacy, safety and security